-- Parms - StringBuffer sbDataBuffer - The data received during the receive call indicates data was sent; a negative integer indicates an error.
+- Parms - StringBuffer sbDataBuffer - The data received during the receive call indicates data was received; a negative integer indicates an error.
 If the function provided by the advisor base is not sufficient, you can create the appropriate function within the advisor and the methods provided by the advisor base will then be ignored.
 An important question regarding the load returned is whether to apply it to the load being generated within the advisor base, or to replace it; there are valid instances of both situations.
 This sample is essentially the Load Balancer HTTP advisor.
 It functions very simply: a send request--an http head request--is issued.
 Once a response is received, the getLoad method terminates, flagging the advisor base to stop timing the request.
 The method is then complete.
-The information returned is not parsed; the load is based on the time required to perform the send and receive operations. / package CustomAdvisors; import com.ibm.internet.nd.advisors.; public class ADV sample extends ADV Base implements ADV MethodInterface { String COPYRIGHT = "(C) Copyright IBM Corporation 1997, All Rights Reserved.\n"; static final String ADV NAME = "Sample"; static final int ADV DEF ADV ON PORT = 80; static final int ADV DEF INTERVAL = 7; // Note: Most server protocols require a carriage return ("\r") and line // feed ("\n") at the end of messages.
-If so, include them in // your string here. '''
+The information returned is not parsed; the load is based on the time required to perform the send and receive operations. / package CustomAdvisors; import com.ibm.internet.nd.advisors.; public class ADV sample extends ADV Base implements ADV MethodInterface String COPYRIGHT = "(C) Copyright IBM Corporation 1997, All Rights Reserved.\n"; static final String ADV_NAME = "Sample"; static final int ADV DEF ADV ON PORT = 80; '''